eliseekn/laravel-metrics/README.md

     ->byWeek()
     ->metrics();

-// generate trends of count of posts for the current week
+// generate trends of count of posts for the current month
 // by using a custom query and a custom date column LaravelMetrics::query(
     Post::query()->where('user_id', auth()->id())